GHBLA-NI/DeepProg/README.md

 # **DeepProg**

-DeepProg is a comprehensive framework for analyzing multi-omics cancer data using machine learning and deep learning methods.
-This repository contains the essential scripts, sample data, and instructions for reproducing results or generating new analyses.
+DeepProg is a powerful computational framework for predicting patient survival using a hybrid ensemble of deep-learning and machine learning models.
+It integrates multi-omics data, including RNA-Seq, methylation, and miRNA, across 32 cancers from TCGA, outperforming traditional methods like SNF and Cox-PH.
+Beyond prediction, DeepProg identifies survival-associated subtypes and shared molecular signatures, offering valuable insights for therapeutic and prognostic research.
+This repository focuses on enhancing predictive performance by incorporating additional omics data from 28 cancer types.

 ---

 ## **Requirements**

 ### **Essential Packages**

 To run DeepProg and generate results, you need to install the essential packages listed in `requirements.txt`.
 These packages are the minimum dependencies required for running the framework.

 ```bash